jloan/e107v2/04schedule.md

 #### Week 10

-Monday [June 10]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype) Tuesday [June 11]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype) Wednesday [June 12]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype)
+Monday [June 10]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype)

+Tuesday [June 11]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype)

+Wednesday [June 12]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype)

-Thursday [June 13]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype) Friday [June 14]: Final *Parable* Deformances and accompanying essay **due**
+Thursday [June 13]: Workshop: Prototyping Deformance (bring any necessary materials for working on your Deformance Prototype) | Complete Course Evaluations

+Friday [June 14]: Final *Parable* Deformances and accompanying essay **due** | Turn in hardcopies of deformances (if necessary) and publish accompanying essay to Research Log.

 #### Week 11
+.
 Monday [June 17]: Wrapping up.
-Final Evals and Self-assessments.
+No Class Meeting.
+Conferences (If desired/necesary)

 Tuesday [June 18]: Wrapping up.
-Final Evals and Self-assessments.
+No Class Meeting.
+Conferences (If desired/necesary).
+Final Evals and Self-assessments **DUE**